graphdbexperiments/er_graph_experiments/README.md

 In particular, this repository is comprised of the following:

+- an extended version of the research paper
 - experiment results on the TPC-H benchamrk
 - compilations that outline how experiments have been conducted
 - images illustrating the experiments on graph datasets